sachin-vish91/GNN-VS/README.md

 ### 3. Example Scripts:

-`train.sh`: An example SLURM script for training the model.
+`train.sh`: This is an example SLURM script for training the D-MPNN model.
+To use this script, set up a JSON file based on the best set of hyperparameters provided in the examples.
+Additionally, specify the path to the input file, the column name for the target variable, and the output directory.

-`prediction.sh`: An example SLURM script for making predictions using the trained model.
+`prediction.sh`: his example SLURM script is for making predictions using the trained D-MPNN model.
+For predictions on random and dissimilar molecules, provide the input file, the checkpoint path of the trained model, and the output directory.